Angshuman Paul , Tea-entrepreneur & tea estate owner, Girish Chandra Tea Estate, A.C Paul Agricultural Company

 At the onset of this year, I was in Temi Tea Garden with my family (all of them are from the tea fraternity).
-I am a contemporary empiric when it comes to exploring the creative epicentre of any place that I visit and that starts with the ethnic frame of that place.
-It was an extremely cold foggy winter morning of January when we passed the Temi forest (located in South Sikkim) to reach the grand Temi Tea Garden.
-Our home for three days was the Cherry Resort, located at the heart of the picture-perfect landscape of Temi tea garden and the wafts of the cool, fresh Himalayan filled my lungs.
-My host welcomed us with the intensive Orrthodox Black tea from Temi and now it's time to harmonize with ethnic history.
-Sikkim was merged with the Indian Union in way back in 1960 and to accommodate Tibetan refugees from the nearby Tibetan Refugee camp in Rabongla, the Government of Sikkim identified the Temi forest to establish this tea estate.
+I am a contemporary empiric when it comes to exploring the creative epicenter of any place that I visit, and that starts with the ethnic frame of that place.
+It was a freezing, foggy winter morning of January when we passed the Temi forest (located in South Sikkim) to reach the grand Temi Tea Garden.
+Our home for three days was the Cherry Resort, situated in the heart of the picture-perfect landscape of Temi tea garden, and the wafts of the cool, fresh Himalayan filled my lungs.
+My host welcomed us with the intensive Orthodox Black tea from Temi, and now it’s time to harmonize with ethnic history.
+Sikkim was merged with the Indian Union in the way back in 1960, and to accommodate Tibetan refugees from the nearby Tibetan Refugee camp in Rabongla, the Government of Sikkim identified the Temi forest to establish this tea estate.

 During my visit, I was happy to note the crucial role that women were playing in the tea manufacturing process.
-In Temi, I saw the packing being done in wooden tea boxes by a group of Mongolian (read Tibetan) women.
-In fact, during my visit to the garden, I noticed women labourers also managing the construction of the road that's spread across the tea garden and separates the garden from the forest.
-Another strong distinguishing factor of the tea bushes over here is that they have a useful clonal character and are generated from Chinary seeds, which are ideal for manufacturing of flavoured teas.
-They have useful tip content and a touch of bloom is evident.
-This is not palpable in the Assamese species of seeds, where the branch spreads from well above the ground level, unlike the Chinary seeds where the branch spreads just above the ground level.
+In Temi, I saw the packing is done in wooden tea boxes by a group of Mongolian (read Tibetan) women.
+In fact, during my visit to the garden, I noticed women laborers also managing the construction of the road that’s spread across the tea garden and separates the garden from the forest.
+Another strong distinguishing factor of the tea bushes over here is that they have a useful clonal character and are generated from Chinary seeds, which are ideal for the manufacturing of flavored teas.
+They have helpful tip content, and a touch of bloom is evident.
+This is not palpable in the Assamese species of seeds, where the branch spreads from well above the ground level, unlike the Chinary seeds, where the office covers just above the ground level.

-My last day in Temi, was a bit depressing as the weather was too cold, with no sun making the departing moment more emotional.
+My last day in Temi was a bit depressing as the weather was too cold, with no sun making the departing moment more emotional.
 But if you want to enjoy tea and cherries, then do visit the Temi garden during spring.
-I was told that Dalai Lama extended his stay in Temi as he was enamoured by its beauty.
+I was told that Dalai Lama extended his stay in Temi as its beauty enamored him.